-As detailed in the above, the directors have also completed relevant forecasts and a thorough assessment of the impact of COVID-19 on the company.
-The directors have assessed that the impact demonstrates that the company can continue to operate.
+As detailed in the above, the directors have also completed relevant forecasts and a thorough assessment of the impact of COVID-19 and the cost-of-living crisis on the company.
+The directors have assessed that the impact demonstrate that the company can continue to operate.
 Therefore, as there is a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future, the directors have concluded this does not represent a material uncertainty with regards to going concern.